tonyh1306/OBRE-Vision-through-a-screen/intellij/doc/nonfunctional-spec.md

 ## Usability
 - The app should require **minimal training** for first-time users.
 - Navigation must be **intuitive**.
-- Users could be able to customize voice speed, volume, and verbosity of responses.
+- Users should be able to customize voice speed, volume, and verbosity of responses.

 ## External Dependencies
 - OpenCV for **image processing** and **computer vision**.
-- YOLOv12 for real-time **object detection**.
+- Latest YOLO stable release for real-time **object detection**.
 - OpenAI's API for **processing image** and **vocal description**.
-- MaryTTS for generating **text-to-speech** audio files.
+- MaryTTS for generating on-device and offline **text-to-speech** audio files.